This project demonstrates how underutilised government land can be repurposed to create safe, stable homes for people who urgently need them.

 We want to work with people and organisations across all sectors to grow projects like this and rapidly build more homes for Victorians who urgently need them.

-There’s plenty of vacant government-owned land available, but we need resources for construction and support.
 If you want to support more people into more homes like these, donate now.

 With between 6-12 homes on each of the 9 sites, the Harris Transportable Housing project is creating small communities within a larger community where the tenants can support each other.